 Here at FixMeStick, we pride ourselves on helping you save and maintain your computer, making it last longer so you don’t have to purchase more computers in the long run.

 As mentioned in our Earth Day blog, saving your current computer also helps reduce the amount of Electronic waste going into landfills each year.
 This is a small step you can do to save our planet.
 That’s why we decided to make a new article with even more ways you can extend the life of your computer.

 Before you think about extending the life of your current computer, you have to make sure you purchase a quality one first.
 Not only will a quality computer last longer, you will also run into less problems using it.
 Checkout this helpful guide from Consumer Reports as your starting point

-Some important features you can look into when choosing a new computer are the processor, which is called as the CPU, the Hard Drive, and the random access memory, or RAM.
+Some important features you can look into when choosing a new computer is the processor, which is called the CPU, the Hard Drive, and the random access memory, or RAM.

 The CPU determines how fast your computer can process a program.
 The hard drive determines how many applications and files you can store in your computer, while the RAM controls the amount of data your computer can process at a time.

 Of course, the better these features are, the better your computer will function and the longer they will last.
 If you are unable to get better features due to budget restrictions, you can still try out our tips below for more ways to extend the life of your current computer.

 Internal maintenance involves uninstalling any applications and deleting files you no longer need.
 Like a good spring cleaning, taking these steps will free up your hard drive as well as your CPU and RAM, making your computer feel like it’s new again.